Keyshot Network Rendering

-Keyshot Network Rendering allows you to send Keyshot rendering jobs to a distributed cluster of computing resources.
-All Windows workstations in the Art + Design labs are functioning as slaves that donate a portion of their CPU cycles to the rendering system.
+Keyshot network rendering allows you to send Keyshot rendering jobs to a distributed cluster of computing resources.
+All Windows workstations in the Art & Design labs are functioning as workers that donate a portion of their CPU cycles to the rendering system.
 This allows you to have access to more cores that a single computer.
 It also allows you to submit a job to the network, log off and leave, and return and download your finished job from any other computer on the network.

-1 When setting up your render job in the Render menu Output tab, specify the file name as: [your netID]_[your filename].[filetype] to help you identify your job in the queue.
+In the Output tab, specify the file name as [your netID]_[your filename].[filetype] to help you identify your job in the queue:

-3 The Keyshot Network Monitor will open and auto-login as Keyshot-student (you may see a brief pop-up saying it cannot connect, this is ok)
+3. The Keyshot Network Monitor will open and auto-login as Keyshot-student (you may see a brief pop-up saying it cannot connect, but this is okay).

 Note: We have noticed that the estimated render times are not totally accurate, so do not put too much stock in what the software says the estimated time remaining is.

-6 When your job is done, you may open the Keyshot Network Queue application on any Windows computer in the lab.
+6. When your job is done, you may open the Keyshot Network Monitor application on any Windows computer in the lab.
 Find your job in the queue, right click on it and click download to download the file.

 7. When you have successfully downloaded your file, please right click on the job and delete it from the queue.